 As believers, we’re all commanded to make disciples.
 This command has two aspects to it: evangelism (baptizing them) and discipleship (teaching them to observe).
 The process of discipleship involves making new converts who are baptized, taught his commandments, and encouraged in their growth and sanctification.

 But where does the power for discipleship come from?
 We can’t convert anybody, and we certainly can’t cause someone to grow in spiritual maturity.
 As a result of the curse of sin, an unbeliever is spiritually dead with no ability to revive himself.
-How, then, are we to obey the command to make disciples in the midst of apparent hopelessness?
+How are we to obey the command to make disciples amid apparent hopelessness?

 THE WORD AND SPIRIT IN SALVATION